readthedocs/readthedocs.org/docs/user/user-defined-redirects.rst

    :doc:`/guides/redirects`
      This guide shows you how to add redirects with practical examples.
-   :doc:`/guides/best-practice/links`
-     Information and tips about creating and handling external references.
    :doc:`/guides/deprecating-content`
      A guide to deprecating features and other topics in a documentation.